VT69/ExplainSentinel/README.md

 1. **Step 1: NLP Tokenisation**
    Displays the exact BERT WordPiece tokens, sub-words (`##`), IDs, and internal attention masks generated from the input text.
-2. **Step 2: FinBERT Forward Pass**
+2. **Step 2: Dual Head Forward Pass**
-   Visualizes the raw classification logits extracted directly from the classification head and charts the softmax probability conversion for `Positive`, `Negative`, and `Neutral` labels.
+   Visualizes the raw logits and softmax probabilities from *both* the FinBERT `[CLS]` head and the Bi-LSTM head, evaluating the sequences simultaneously.
 3. **Step 3: Attention Weight Heatmaps**
-   Extracts layer-12 representations to plot an interactive 2D heatmap of Self-Attention.
-Shows precisely which tokens the `[CLS]` classification token is paying attention to in order to make a decision.
+   Extracts layer-12 representations to plot an interactive 2D heatmap of Self-Attention from the FinBERT encoder.
-4. **Step 4: LIME Explainability**
+4. **Step 4: LIME Explainability + LSTM Attribution**
-   Runs a localized perturbation test (~150 inferences) to build an exact word-by-word visual breakdown.
-Green words support the prediction, while Red words push against it.
+   Runs a localized perturbation test to build an exact LIME word-by-word visual breakdown.
+Independently, calculates the L2 norm of the Bi-LSTM hidden states (`‖h_t‖`) to generate a second, complementary token-attribution signal.
+Includes an agreement analysis panel.
+5. **Step 5: Learned Fusion Decision**
+   Charts the final probability blending `P_fused = α·P_fb + (1-α)·P_lstm` where `α` is heavily optimized during training.

 ---